-Please feel free to email@example.com let us know how you celebrated the International Day of Peace.
+Please feel free to email firstname.lastname@example.org and let us know how you celebrated the International Day of Peace.
 Thank you very much!

 OMEP Kenya, together with the Nakuru West preschool Kenya celebrated the World Peace Day (21st Sept).
 The children learnt the meaning of the word peace and the importance of living together in harmony.
 We crowned the day by mixing water and soil and made “plasticine” to make the word PEACE as a team.
 A big thank you to the school head teacher Mr. Francis Macharia for making the day successful.